 - Animal Meet & Greet – If eligible for the next step, The Avery Foundation coordinates a meet-and-greet with the animal and the applicant in order to familiarize themselves with each other and see if it’s an appropriate match.
 This takes place at the foster home.
 After the meet-and-greet is finished, we will touch base with the foster home and discuss how the meeting went.
 If there were concerns, a member of the Avery team will contact the family to notify them and discuss.

-- Home Check – If cleared, and the family is suitable for adoption, we will coordinate a date and time to perform a home check and interview in the applicant’s home.
+- Home Visit – If after the meet & greet the adopter is interested in pursuing the adoption and are found to be a good match, we will coordinate a date and time to perform a home visit and interview.
+This takes place in the applicant’s home.
 This step is mandatory to ensure that the home is safe for the animal, and the adoption process cannot be complete without doing so.

-- Contract Signing – If the adoption coordinator passes the home check and interview they will then have the family sign our adoption contract, usually this happens during the visit.
+- Contract Signing – If there are no concerns that arise during the home visit, at the end of it we will review and sign the adoption contract.
 By signing this contract, the family is agreeing to our terms and conditions.
 If we feel the family is no longer suitable for the animal, we do have the right to reject an application at this point in the process.

-- Animal Transfered to Adoptive Home – We do allow for a 1-week trial to allow time for the animal to settle in with the family, their new environment and any current pets.
-This also allows the family to observe the animal in his/her new home.
-If the family believes that the animal is not fitting in well and there are concerns, we refund the adoption fee and take back the animal.
-This is only allowed within the 1-week.
-If the timeline is exceeded we will retrieve the animal but the fee will not be refunded.
+- Animal Transferred to Adoptive Home – The adoption fee is to be paid by e-transfer before pickup.
+Once received, pickup arrangements can be made with the foster.
+The adopter will need to bring a cat carrier with them for transport home.
+Please allow time for the new animal to settle in with the family, their new environment and any current pets.
+The family should observe the animal in his/her new home.
+If the family believes that the animal is not fitting in well and there are concerns, TAF can retrieve the animal.
+Please note the adoption fee is non-refundable.

 In order to ensure that our animals are going to a safe and loving home, we have created a very detailed application.
 We understand what the application entails, and we encourage you to take your time and answer each question to the best of your ability.
 Adopting an animal is a very big responsibility.
 We want to ensure that you are certain about adoption and that you are ready to take care of your new pet for as long as they live.
 We also want to ensure that the animal is adopted into a home that suits their personality, and vice versa.
 Every question we ask and all of the required steps throughout the adoption process are absolutely necessary and we appreciate that you understand and respect our terms.
 The Avery Foundation is a volunteer run organization, so please allow us 5-7 days to process an application.